When to plant Phlox in LaGrange County, IN

 LaGrange County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 28 and first fall frost is October 16.

-LaGrange County County sits in USDA Zone 6a.
+LaGrange County sits in USDA Zone 6a.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in LaGrange County County's climate?
+Can Phlox grow in LaGrange County's climate?

 Your LaGrange County Garden Planner — Free